RaedKharrat/RaedKharrat/README.md

 🤝 Let's Connect:
 I'm always open to collaboration and welcome feedback from the developer community.
 If you find something interesting or have suggestions for improvement, feel free to open issues or reach out to me directly.
 I believe that the best ideas are born through collaboration, and I'm excited to learn from and contribute to the community.

-📫 Contact Me:
-You can reach me via email at [your.email@example.com] or connect with me on LinkedIn [provide your LinkedIn profile URL].
-Let's chat about software, technology, or anything that sparks our curiosity!

 Thank you for stopping by my GitHub!
 Happy coding! 🚀
 <img align="right" alt="coding" width="400" src="https://i.pinimg.com/originals/81/17/8b/81178b47a8598f0c81c4799f2cdd4057.gif"